 Conferences offer the invaluable opportunity to broaden the professional network and meet the “big names” in the field in a relaxed atmosphere.
 On this account, they provide access to information that you don’t find in any book or journal and help to get recognized by people who decide about jobs and/or grant money.
-In fact, I was actually offered jobs from time to time during conferences.
+I’m actually offered jobs on an increasingly frequent base during conferences.
 In addition, there might be the chance to exclusively visit sights and events with otherwise long waiting lists, so the time is definitely worth spend.

 My first psychological conference